Sweetwater Dam: 1916 failure

-The Sweetwater River rose until it reached a peak flow of 45500 cuft/s on January 30, 1916 and though the dam had been increased in height and its spillway capacity enlarged, this did little to prevent it from overflowing.
+The Sweetwater River rose until it reached a peak flow of 45500 cuft/s on January 30, 1916, and though the dam had been increased in height and its spillway capacity enlarged, this did little to prevent it from overflowing.
 The reservoir overtopped the dam crest by an estimated 3.5 ft in an event similar to, but far larger than 1895.
 The river breached the north abutment of the dam, then soon after the south end just left of the spillway went with it.
 Like in 1895, the main structure of the dam was not heavily damaged but the river eroded enough material around the structure to allow two-thirds of the reservoir to drain.
 The failure of the dam caused extensive damage downstream, including the destruction of over 15000 ft of Sweetwater Water Co. pipeline, all railway track and electric utility lines.
 The dam was subsequently rebuilt and an additional spillway added to pass future floods.

 Later events

 In 1939 and 1940, the dam received a major overhaul in which the 1911 parapet was lowered by two feet and built into an emergency spillway as the two existing spillways were considered insufficient to handle large floods.
 The dam then came under the ownership of the Sweetwater Authority, which still runs the dam today.
 In the late 20th century, a new concrete coating was applied to the dam in an attempt to stop leakage.
 However, the dam's spillways were still considered inadequate to handle more than 20 percent of a "probable maximum flood".
-On April 7, 2006, the Sweetwater Dam was recognized as a Historic Civil Engineering Landmark by the American Society of Civil Engineers.
+On April 7, 2006, Sweetwater Dam was recognized as a Historic Civil Engineering Landmark by the American Society of Civil Engineers.